Dirichlet forms and stochastic completeness of graphs and subgraphs: Framework and results

 Let $C_c (V)$ be the space of finitely supported functions on $V$.
-A Dirichlet form on $(V,m)$ is called regular if $D(Q)\cap C_c (V)$ is dense in both $C_c (V)$ and $D(Q)$.
+A Dirichlet $Q$ form on $(V,m)$ is called regular if $D(Q)\cap C_c (V)$ is both dense in $C_c (V)$ with respect to the supremum norm and dense in $D(Q)$ with respect to the form norm given by ${\|\cdot\|}_Q:=\sqrt{\|\cdot\|^2+Q(\cdot)}$.
 As discussed below, for such a regular form the set $C_c (V)$ is necessarily contained in the form domain.
 Thus, a Dirichlet form $Q$ is regular if it is the closure of its restriction to the subspace $C_c (V)$.
-Regular Dirichlet forms on $(V,m)$ are given by graphs on $V$, as we discuss next (see Section \ref{Dirichlet} for details).
-A symmetric weighted graph over $V$ or a symmetric Markov chain on $V$ is a pair $(b,c)$ consisting of a map $ b : V\times V\longrightarrow [0,\infty)$ with $b(x,x) =0$ for all $x\in V$ and a map $c : V\longrightarrow [0,\infty)$ satisfying the following two properties: